 - Lower lab benches in a science class to accommodate a wheelchair

 - Having the class sit in a circle to allow for lip reading

 - Making alternative arrangements for presentations such as a written paper or recorded speech.

 - Rides to class for students with impaired mobility.

 Some students require dietary or housing accommodations.
-Disability Services will refer students to the campus dietician or Residential Life if these accommodations are needed.
+Accessibility Resources will refer students to the campus dietician or Residential Life if these accommodations are needed.
 More information about these accommodations is available online at:

-- Make an appointment with Disability Services staff in the Academic Support Center or by calling the ASC at 507-933-7027.
+- Make an appointment with Accessibility Resources staff in the Center for Academic Resources and Enhancement or by calling the ASC at 507-933-7227.

-- Discuss with Disability Services staff the academic impact of your condition and how these impacts have been addressed in the past.
-Personalized accommodations are determined in conversation between the Disability Services staff and the student.
+- Discuss with Accessibility Resources staff the academic impact of your condition and how these impacts have been addressed in the past.
+Personalized accommodations are determined in conversation between the Accessibility Resources staff and the student.
 If documentation is available, it is helpful to bring it to the initial meeting.
-Disability Services staff will provide you with more information if additional documentation is needed.
+Accessibility Resources staff will provide you with more information if additional documentation is needed.
 See Documentation Guidelines for more information.

-- The Disability Services staff will create and email the student an accommodation letter that explains the impact of the disability on the student and what accommodations are appropriate.
+- The Accessibility Resources staff will create and email the student an accommodation letter that explains the impact of the disability on the student and what accommodations are appropriate.
 The student is responsible for sending this letter to their professors.

 - The student is then responsible for initiating a conversation with faculty regarding specific learning needs and accommodations for each course.
 This allows the student and professor to talk about how accommodations will be implemented for that particular course.